About the Lea Bank Energy Park

 At this stage, no planning application has been submitted.
 The developer has, however, requested that we provide a ‘Scoping Opinion’.
 Planning applications for certain major projects such as this, need to be accompanied by an Environmental Impact Assessment (EIA) which would assess the significant environmental effects that the development could potentially give rise to.
 A ‘Scoping Opinion’ provides local planning authorities with the opportunity to advise prospective applicants on the range of significant environmental topics and issues which should be taken into account when preparing an EIA for a particular project.

 In preparing a Scoping Opinion, we consult with a wide range of internal and external technical specialists and organisations.
+Our Scoping Opinion was issued on 31 August 2018.

 The developer has set up a dedicated website for the Lea Bank Energy Park (link opens in new window), which contains further, detailed, information on the project.